Lots of Kiwi businesses either start off down at the local farmers market – or dip their toes into the world of Trading on Amazon.

 - Don’t be an FBA, sell one at a time to each US customer – then you don’t establish the physical nexus.

 - Use A2X software (NZ based software) which is the best, we are reliably assured, at bringing in Amazon statement details into your Xero software and helping you keep track of your unit and $ sales to the US so you can understand your sales tax exposure.

 - There is some US software called ‘Tax Jar’ which can calculate your overall tax liability if you’re concerned.

-Contact us for more information about US based tax accountants.
-We can help register and file sales and income tax for you.
+Contact us for more information about US-based tax accountants.
+We can help register and file sales and income taxes for you.